MynockSpit/no-boilerplate-redux/README.md

 *See [createStore#arguments](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments) for more info.*

+The combineReducers helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.

 #### Arguments
-`reducers (Object)`: undefined or null (or empty object) indicated that all reducers are to be defined by no-boilerplate-redux; an object that maps to vanilla redux reducers will set up those reducers as normal and add a no-boilerplate-redux reducer for each.
+`[reducers] (Object)`: An object whose values are standard Redux reducers.
+Not necessary if you have no standard Redux reducers.
-`reducerCombiner (Function)`: a function that accepts an object of reducers and generates a root reducer. e.g. `(reducers) => functionThatMakesRootReducer(reducers)`
+`[reducerCombiner=combineReducers] (Function)`: A function that turns an object of reducers into a single reducing function.
+Not necessary unless using a library that injects reducers by way of functions. (e.g. connected-react-router)`
-`preloadedState (Object)`: a plain object where keys map reducers and values. [(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)
+`[preloadedState] (Object)`: The initial state.
+Identical to the `preloadedState` argument in Redux's `createStore`.[(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)
-`enhancer (Function)`: enhance your store with third-party plugins. [(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)
+`[enhancer] (Function)`: The store enhancer.
+Identical to the `enhancer` argument in Redux's `createStore`. [(more info)](https://github.com/reduxjs/redux/blob/master/docs/api/createStore.md#arguments)

 #### Returns
 `store`: the store object created; used to `.select` parts of state and then `.set` them later.